Korean Kalbi Beef

 Marinate this for 4 hours, and as long as overnight.

 Now it’s time to cook the beef!
-The preferred method is to grill them, but when that’s not an option, I’ve found that the second best method is to broil them.
+The preferred method is to grill them, as I think beef is best when grilled (hello Grilled Ribeye and Grilled Flank Steak), but when that’s not an option, I’ve found that the second best method is to broil them.

 Set the marinated beef on top of a wire rack on a sheet pan: